aori0102/Arkanoid/README.md

 This is a classic Arkanoid game developed in Java as a final project for Object-Oriented Programming course.
 The project demonstrates the implementation of OOP principles and design patterns.

 **Key features:**
-1. The game is developed using Java 17+ with JavaFX/Swing for GUI.
+1. The game is developed using Java 17+ with JavaFX for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
 3. Applies multiple design patterns: Singleton, Factory Method, Strategy, Observer, and State.
-4. Features multithreading for smooth gameplay and responsive UI.
-5. Includes sound effects, animations.
+4. Includes sound effects, animations.
-6. Supports save/load game functionality and leaderboard system.
+5. Supports save/load game functionality and leaderboard system.
-7. Update gameplay by adding a boss, skill system and power-up system.
+6. Update gameplay by adding a boss, skill system and power-up system.

 **Game mechanics:**
 - Control a paddle to bounce a ball and destroy bricks
 - Collect power-ups for special abilities
 - Progress through multiple levels with increasing difficulty
+- Defeat boss
 - Score points and compete on the leaderboard

 ---